Thank you so much to everyone who filled out our listener survey!

-After seven years of providing a half-hour of local and regional news five nights a week, the WRFI Newsteam is taking a moment to rethink the service it provides to the community.
-Our news service is just that, a service.
+We'll keep examining the service our programming provides to the community because our news service is just that, a service.
 And who better to give us feedback than those we serve: you, our listeners.

 Since its inception, WRFI News has overwhelmingly been an effort by scores of dedicated volunteers, and since 2017, the team has been lead by a series of part-time News Directors.
-In addition to the bedrock of local reporting the team has provided, the department has won awards and sent members on to further their careers with organizations like Georgia Public Broadcasting, Iowa Public Radio, WSKG Public Radio, and the Public News Service.
+In addition to the bedrock of local reporting the team has provided, the department has won awards and sent members on to further their careers with organizations like WABE, Atlanta, the Boston Globe, North County Public Radio, the Public News Service, and the Ithaca Voice.